CookiePLMonster/CookiePLMonster.github.io/_posts/2019-04-11-co-driver-splitter.md

 This is a modification I wanted to do for a long time.
 I wanted to have calls playing through headphones, with everything else left as is.
 Some people claimed it's just impossible due to the way audio is handled on PC -- so I decided to give it a shot myself, and it turned out to be absolutely doable!

-Without further ado, you can grab Co-Driver Splitter from here. **Make sure you read the note to know if the game you want to use Co-Driver Splitter with needs 32-bit or 64-bit libraries!** \\
+Without further ado, you can grab Co-Driver Splitter from here. **Make sure you read the note to know if the game you want to use Co-Driver Splitter with needs 32-bit or 64-bit libraries!**
-<a href="https://github.com/CookiePLMonster/CoDriver-Splitter/releases" class="button github" role="button" target="_blank">{{ site.theme_settings.github_icon }} Download Co-Driver Splitter from GitHub</a>
+<a href="https://github.com/CookiePLMonster/CoDriver-Splitter/releases" class="button github" target="_blank">{{ site.theme_settings.github_icon }} Download Co-Driver Splitter from GitHub</a>

 # Setting up audio